Vinifera-Developers/Vinifera/docs/User-Interface.md

 - Vinifera adds support for 8-bit (paletted and non-paletted) PCX and 8-bit PNG cameos.
 This system auto-detects and prioritises the PNG or PCX file if found, no additional settings are required.
 - Vinifera thickens the waypoint and rally point lines and adds stroke/outline to the waypoint number.
 - Vinifera adds a "Load Game" button to the retry dialog shown after a failed mission.
 - Vinifera changes the game to save screenshots as a PNG file instead of PCX file.
 In addition to this, it also changes the filename format to be unique.
 Instead of writing `SCRN[0000-9999].PNG`, the game now writes `SCRN_[date-time].PNG` (example, `SCRN_02-06-2021_12-51-40.PNG`).
+Screenshots always capture the full frame at the render resolution regardless of the window size, work at any resolution (including 8K and above), and the result is shown on the screen.